|These Salmon Patties start with chopped raw salmon that's seasoned with Asian flavors.|

 South Beach Suggestions:

-Everything about this recipe is a great choice for any phase of the South Beach Diet, or any type of low-glycemic eating plan.
-Use light or fat free mayo for the South Beach Diet.
+Everything about this recipe is a great choice for any phase of the South Beach Diet, or most any type of low-carb eating plan.
+If you use the original red pepper flakes instead of Sriracha, this recipe can even be Paleo.

 More Delicious Ways to Cook Salmon: